SEO Management: Graphic of a rocket over a graph moving upward

 • Implementing structured data markups

-4. Create High-Quality Content That’s Optimized for SEO
+4. Create High-Quality Content Optimized for SEO

 There are several ways that you can optimize your content creation for SEO:

-5. Build Off-Page SEO With Backlink Outreach
+5. Improve Off-Page SEO With Backlink Outreach

 Quality backlinks from reputable websites in your industry are one of the best ways to boost your site’s credibility, both in the eyes of search engines and your target audience.

 When it comes to link building, a good rule of thumb is to aim for quality over quantity.
 One good link from an authoritative site beats dozens of low-quality links any day.
+Skip the submissions to spammy business directories and focus on guest blogging, influencer outreach, or cold emailing.

 Pro tip: A tool like Moz or Ahrefs can help you monitor your existing backlink performance, identify opportunities for new backlinks, and evaluate which backlink sources your competitors are using.